 Most new smart TVs give you access to Freeview channels, all you need to do is connect it to an aerial and you're good to go.
 If you're using an older TV, you can watch Freeview channels with a Freeview box or Freeview recorder.

-BT TV offers basic package which includes Freeview channels as well as several additional channels, including Comedy Central, Nat Geo Wild, Eurosport and Discovery.
-You then have the option to add services like BT Sport, BT Kids, Netflix and Amazon Prime on a month-by-month basis.
+BT TV offers a basic package which includes Freeview channels as well as several additional channels, including Comedy Central, Nat Geo Wild, Eurosport and Discovery.
+You then have the option to add services like TNT Sports, BT Kids, Netflix and Amazon Prime on a month-by-month basis.

 This package comes with a standard YouView box that lets you pause and rewind live TV and is bundled together with any of BT’s broadband deals.

 The Virgin Media Big bundle includes Freeview channels as standard, but you’ll also get access to over 100 other channels, including Sky One, FOX, Cartoon Network and Syfy.
 This package comes with cable broadband offering average speeds of 108Mbps, and you also get Virgin's V6 set-top box.

 If you're mostly happy with just Freeview channels, but on occasion would enjoy watching some more films, TV shows or live sport, NOW TV passes are a great, flexible, affordable option.NOW offers five themed TV memberships: Entertainment, Sky Cinema, Kids, Sky Sports and hayu.